 From the late 1930s on, a new and younger generation of European expatriates came, refugees from fascism or victims of the war.
 These were more politically minded and less romantically attached to the Camp.
 They used the grounds for seminars, meetings, and recreation but did not get as closely involved in operating the camp as the old-timers had hoped.
 For the latter the younger ones were "too pushy"; for the former the old-timers were "too settled."
-In the long run this would contribute to an internal split in the New York region: The new-comers would take over Camp Midvale and preserve it under their new name "Metropolitan Recreation Association," the old-timers would rather focus on the other camps.
+In the long run this would contribute to an internal split in the New York region: The bigger group, often made up of new-comers, would take responsibility of Camp Midvale and preserve it under their new name "Metropolitan Recreation Association," the old-timers would rather focus on the other camps.